Megakuul/Gitbackup-as-a-Service/README.md

 - Compiles and uploads the Backup Function to the Core Bucket
 - Updates the Lambda function with the new code
 - Uploads the Webapp to the Core Bucket

+### Advanced Setup

+At this point, the application is running and can be accessed via the S3 URL.
+For a more user-friendly experience, I also recommend placing a CloudFront instance with its own SSL certificate in front of the bucket (instance must be pointing to "/web/index.html").